jlengstorf/jason.energy/site/posts/62-how-to-stay-consistent/how-to-stay-consistent.md

 It doesn't matter _what_ I'm doing. **What matters is that I've organized the things I consider important into an order that works _for me_** in a way that leverages _my own daily rhythms_.

 I'm more creative in the mornings, and writing is harder for me than coding.
 A workout gives me energy that carries me through the day.
-A slow breakfast with my partner keeps me relaxed and lets us spend time together before we start working.[^ignoring-you]
+A slow breakfast with my partner keeps me relaxed and lets us spend time together {% footnote id="ignoring-you" %}before we start working.{% endfootnote %}

-[^ignoring-you]:
+{% footnoteText id="ignoring-you" %}
 The people watching us work in a coffee shop probably think we're the worst: "Jesus, those two haven't even _looked_ at each other since they sat down.
 Just threw on headphones and opened their laptops.
 You see?! _This_ is what's wrong with our culture, Miriam! _This_ is why everything is in the shitter!
 People don't talk anymore!"
+{% endfootnoteText %}

 But this works for me because it is specifically built for me.
 If I tried to adopt some millionaire CEO's morning routine, I'd be miserable.